The BEST Banana Bread Recipe

 Instructions

-- Preheat the oven to 350℉.
-Grease and line a 9x5 loaf pan with parchment paper and set aside (see note).
+- Preheat the oven to 325℉.
+Grease and line a 9×5 loaf pan with parchment paper and set aside.

 - In a medium-sized bowl, whisk together the flour, cornstarch, baking soda, baking powder, cinnamon, and salt.
 Set aside.

-- In a large bowl, whisk together the melted butter and sugar until pale-colored and well-combined, around 1-2 minutes.
-Beat in the eggs, one at a time, followed by the mashed banana, sour cream, and vanilla.
+- Beat in the eggs, one at a time, followed by the mashed banana, sour cream, and vanilla.

-- Fold the dry ingredients and walnuts into the wet ingredients, mixing until everything is hydrated and combined (do not overmix!).
+- Once the mixture is evenly combined, fold in the dry ingredients and walnuts until everything is hydrated and homogeneous (do not overmix!).
 Pour the batter into the prepared pan.

-- Bake the banana bread for 50-60 minutes, until golden-brown on top and a toothpick inserted comes out clean.
+- Bake the banana bread for around 1 hour, or until a toothpick inserted comes out clean and the top is golden-brown.

-- Let the bread cool in the pan for at least 15 minutes before turning out and serving!
+- Allow the bread to cool in the pan for at least 15 minutes before slicing and serving.